What’s With All the Book Club Gatekeeping?

 About the Author

-Susan Dabbar, the Founder and Editor-in-Chief of PROVOKED by susan, is channeling all her energy into a new media platform that questions and redefines the conversation around autonomy, ambition, and agency for women.
+Susan Dabbar has built a career on reinvention, creativity, and strategic vision, launching and leading businesses across four decades in industries as varied as they are rewarding.
+Now, as the Founder and Editor-in-Chief of PROVOKED by susan, she’s channeling that same energy into a media platform that questions and redefines the conversation around autonomy, ambition, and agency for women.

 That said, I prefer snacks and not serious food, especially if I’m hosting.
 I have enough on my mind if I’m leading the discussion and getting the house ready and the cats off the table.